Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 This route calls at Tai Wai and Cheung Sha Wan before terminating at Tsuen Wan Station, utilizing Tsing Sha Highway and Tsuen Wan Road.
 The initial service departs from Sai Sha at 7:50 am and returns from Tsuen Wan at 6 pm.
 The full adult fare is HK$13.8.

 On the first day of service, Citybus used its retro Volvo B8L for both the morning and evening services, which attracted numerous bus enthusiasts for a ride and to take photos and videos for the occasion.
-However, with only one service in each direction on each weekday and as this is a new connection route to Sai Sha Residences, passenger numbers are relatively low.
+However, with only one service in each direction on each weekday, and as this is a new connection route to Sai Sha Residences, passenger numbers are relatively low.

-Also, on the first day, there were no christenings or other ceremonies to celebrate the start of operation of the new route, in order to mourn the victims of the Wang Fuk Court fire.
+Also, on the first day, there were no christenings or other ceremonies to celebrate the start of operation of the new route, to mourn the victims of the Wang Fuk Court fire.
 This differs from that of previous occasions when new bus routes were established, such as KMB route 13 on 30 March 2025.

 587